 - they propose less than twenty (20) residential units;

 - they are proposed to be built for the purposes of residential rental units;

 - an application was made under the Planning Act by a non-profit housing provider;

-- applications for building permits, development permits or community planning permits or site plan approval are made before the day that an inclusionary zoning by-law is passed; or
+- applications for building permits, development permits or community planning permits or site plan approval are made before the day that an inclusionary zoning by-law is passed; and